sftpgo/docs/docs/tutorials/two-factor-authentication.md

+---
+description: "Enable two-factor authentication (TOTP) in SFTPGo for users and administrators, compatible with Google Authenticator, Microsoft Authenticator, and Authy."
+---

 # Two-factor Authentication (2FA)

 Two-factor authentication (also known as 2FA) is a subset of multi-factor authentication.
 It allows SFTPGo users and admins to enable additional protection for their account by requiring a combination of two different authentication factors: